TuxVinyards/qqX/README.md

 # qqX  - quickemu quickget X terminal project

+NEXT LEVEL FRONT-END FOR THE POPULAR QUICKEMU / QEMU VIRTUAL MACHINE SYSTEM

 - Create an easy to build collection of distros and desktops for testing, using and evaluating

-- _Safe, carefully written, well tested and checked_
+- _Safe, carefully written and carefully checked_

 ![qqX-vmm](https://github.com/TuxVinyards/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)